Qarik-Group/concourse-tutorial/README.md

 ### 12 - Publishing outputs

-So far we have used the `git` resource to fetch down a git repository.
-The `git` resource can also be used to push
+So far we have used the `git` resource to fetch down a git repository, and used `git` & `time` resources as triggers.
+The `git` resource can also be used to push a modified git repository to a remote endpoint (possibly different than where the git repo was originally cloned from).

 ## Continuing the tutorial